 8. Being (too) drunk

 Being tipsy is perfectly normal at weddings.
 It’s even encouraged!
 However, knowing your limit and not crossing it is essential.
 You don’t want to be so wasted that you become disrespectful, break furniture or end up passing out under a table.
 Everyone wants to have a good time, but calling the police to control a wild guest is no fun!

 9. Leaving in the middle of the party

-Unless if you have a good reason to do so, leaving in the middle of the party isn’t recommended.
+Unless if you have a good excuse, leaving in the middle of the party isn’t recommended.
 First, you will miss important moments during the evening.
 Second, a chain reaction is created when tables become empty.
 In fact, guests are more likely to leave earlier than expected if their friends are gone, even if they originally wanted to stay longer.
-It would be very sad if there weren’t enough people left to do the bouquet throw (something I’ve witnessed)!
-When the last meal is served, the first dance is done and the cake is cut, it’s safe to leave.
+It’s very sad when there aren’t enough people left to do the bouquet throw (something I’ve witnessed)!
+When the last meal is served, the first dance is done and the cake is cut, you’re safe to go.

 To read more great tips about weddings and family sessions, click here !

 Lisa-Marie Savard est une photographe lifestyle basée à Montréal et ses environs.
 Voyage offert ailleurs au Québec ou Canada. | Lisa-Marie Savard is a lifestyle photographer based in Montreal and its surroundings.
 Travel available elsewhere in Quebec or Canada.